Joseph Stalin and antisemitism: Relocation and deportation of Jews during the war

+World War II and Zionism

+Stalin wanted a Jewish state in Palestine friendly to the Soviet Union and even remarked to Franklin D. Roosevelt at the sidelines of the Yalta Conference that he was a Zionist "in principle" when Roosevelt probed him on the issue.
+However, when Roosevelt quipped that he was going to send six million American Jews as a "gift" to King Ibn Saud of Saudi Arabia in their upcoming meeting, Stalin complained about the lack of cooperation from Soviet Jews in his plan in establishing an autonomous Jewish region in Birobidzhan and noted that Jews were "middlemen, profiteers and parasites."

 After World War II

 The experience of the Holocaust, which resulted in the murder of approximately six million Jews in Europe under Nazi occupation, and left millions more homeless and displaced, contributed to growing concern about the situation of the Jewish people worldwide.
 However, the trauma breathed new life into the traditional idea of a common Jewish peoplehood and became a catalyst for the revival of the Zionist idea of creating a Jewish state in the Middle East.
 The Jewish Autonomous Oblast experienced a revival as the Soviet government sponsored the migration of as many as 10,000 Eastern European Jews to Birobidzhan in 1946–1948.
 In early 1946, the Council of Ministers of the USSR announced a plan to build new infrastructure, and Mikhail Kalinin, a champion of the Birobidzhan project since the late 1920s, stated that he still considered the region to be a "Jewish national state" that could be revived through "creative toil."